-The Innovator's Grant is awarded to graduate students in specific programs on a competitive basis at the time of admission.
+The Innovator's Grant is awarded to graduate students on a competitive basis at the time of admission.
 This grant is allocated per class by semester and available to eligible applicants based on the length of the program.
-Recipients may be in the following programs: Data Analysis and Communication or Social Innovation.

 Integrity Grant